s5teixeira/DesignwithTests/README.md

-1. Stephanie Teixeira
-2. The calculate_total function in the Checkout class calculates the total cost of items in a shopping cart based on the state and item types and returns the total as a float.
+Description:

+This application is used to calculate the total amount to charge a customer at checkout.
+It takes the users state and a list of records of items to be purchased, and it returns the total that the user will be charged (including sales tax).

+Constraints:

+Does not process refunds.
+It is intended solely for calculating the total amount at checkout.

-3. To run tests: python3 test.py
+To run tests:

+python3 test.py